ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

-When it comes to managing bipolar disorder, it’s really important to develop coping strategies for use in everyday life, in addition to seeking professional help.
+When it comes to living with bipolar disorder, it’s really important to develop self-management strategies for use in everyday life, in addition to seeking professional help.
 Find out more about different strategies you can use and what to do if you’re still finding your symptoms hard to control.

 This can help if: